 Selected by the Pirates in the second round of the 1972 amateur draft, Candelaria began his pro career the following year with the Charleston Pirates, going 10-2 in 18 games.
-After starting the 1975 season with the AAA Charleston Charlies and going 7-1 with a 1.77 ERA, he was brought up to the majors.
-He went 8-6 with a 2.76 ERA in 18 starts in his rookie campaign and struck out 14 in Game Three of the NLCS, which the Pirates eventually lost in extra innings.
+After starting the 1975 season with the Triple A Charleston Charlies and going 7-1 with a 1.77 ERA, he was brought up to the majors.
+He went 8-6 with a 2.76 ERA in 18 starts in his rookie campaign and struck out 14 in Game 3 of the NLCS, which the Pirates eventually lost in extra innings.
 The next season, he went 16-7 and threw a no-hitter against the Los Angeles Dodgers on August 9th.

 Candelaria had his finest season in 1977, winning 20 games while pacing the National League with a 2.34 ERA.
 He was an All-Star for the only time in his career but finished fifth in Cy Young Award voting behind a quartet of other 20-game winners (Steve Carlton, Tommy John, Rick Reuschel, and Tom Seaver).
 After a subpar 1978 season, he won a team-high 14 games for the Pirates in 1979 as the club won the NL East.
-He gave up 2 earned runs in 7 innings of work in Game One of the NLCS and then was 1-1 in two starts in the World Series, as Pittsburgh won the crown over the Baltimore Orioles in seven games.
+He gave up 2 earned runs in 7 innings of work in Game 1 of the NLCS and then was 1-1 in two starts in the World Series, as Pittsburgh won the crown over the Baltimore Orioles in seven games.